kamax-matrix/matrix-appservice-voip/README.md

 cd matrix-appservice-voip
 ```

 Run the following command in the repo base directory.
-The runnable jar `mxasd-email.jar` will be present in `./build/libs`:
+The runnable jar `mxasd-voip.jar` will be present in `./build/libs`:
 ```bash
 ./gradlew build
 ```